lwjglgamedev/lwjglbook-bookcontents-leg/chapter19/chapter19.md

 * Joint flags, which set how this joint's position and orientation will be changed according to the data defined in each animation frame.
 * The start index, inside the animation data of each frame that is used when applying the flags.

 The next section is the bounds one.
 This section defines a bounding box which contains the model for each animation frame.
-It will contain a line for each of the animation frames and it look like this:
+It will contain a line for each of the animation frames and it looks like this:

 ```
 bounds {